Katharine Koeppen, RA, LMT, BCTMB

 Katharine Koeppen, founder of Aromaceuticals, is passionate about plants and has been practicing clinical aromatherapy for over twenty years.
-She is one of the few practitioners to have received the title of registered aromatherapist (RA) from the Aromatherapy Registration Council and is also nationally certified in therapeutic bodywork.
-Katharine is a popular instructor and speaker on the subject of aromatics and healing, and her audiences have included community support groups, nurses, medical doctors, psychotherapists, massage therapists and naturopathic physicians.
-An avid writer, her work has been published internationally by professional aromatherapy associations, magazines and peer-reviewed journals.
+She is one of the few practitioners to have received the title of registered aromatherapist (RA) from the Aromatherapy Registration Council and is also board certified in therapeutic bodywork.
+Katharine is a popular instructor and speaker on the subject of aromatics and healing, and her audiences have included community support groups, nurses, medical doctors, psychotherapists, massage therapists, naturopathic physicians and aromatherapy associations.
+An avid writer, her original work has been published internationally by professional aromatherapy associations and has appeared in multiple peer-reviewed journals.

 After two decades in a fast paced, creative advertising career, curiosity about natural perfumes led her to an aromatherapy class at a local herb store, and she has never looked back.
-Katharine was personally mentored by an early graduate of the Shirley Price school and continued her studies with industry luminaries Kurt Schnaubelt, PhD; Jeffrey Yuen, DOM; Rhiannon (Harris) Lewis, RN; James Symes, PhD and Michael Scholes, among others.
+Katharine was personally mentored by an early graduate of the Shirley Price school and continued her studies with industry luminaries Kurt Schnaubelt, PhD; Jeffrey Yuen, DOM; Rhiannon (Harris) Lewis, RN; James Symes, PhD; Mark Webb and Michael Scholes, among others.
 She regularly attends conferences to keep up with the latest approaches in botanical and integrative medicine.
-Her background also includes extensive training in somato-emotional integration, craniosacral therapy, lymphatic drainage, energy work, flower essences and the culinary arts.
+Her background also includes extensive training in somato-emotional integration, craniosacral therapy, lymphatic drainage, osteopathically-based bodywork, energy work, and the culinary arts.